Visualize the Solution Context

 Align Requirements With Your Company’s Strategy

-Understand your company’s strategic direction and prioritize requirements.
+Understand your company’s strategic direction and prioritize requirements with the following method:

 Align With Corporate Strategy